What are Complementary Therapies?

 Many therapies relax your body, calm your mind and can be useful in cases where you need a helping hand – whether you are experiencing an illness, worries, anxieties or stress.

-The therapies offered at the hospices are gentle and now widely recognised as working well alongside your ongoing treatment and care.
+The therapies offered at the hospice are gentle and now widely recognised as working well alongside your ongoing treatment and care.
 The therapist will complete an initial assessment to ensure the right therapy is chosen for you, prior to your session.

 - What can I expect?